 The three channels have their positive sides and also their downside.
 But comparing and understanding can help you to understand where they stand in your marketing mix.

 Push notifications seem to be powerful and their performance indicators are good to read according to the infographic.
-55 to 60 percent of the users of apps agree to receive push notifications on their smartphone.
+55 to 60 percent of the users of apps agree to receive push notifications on their smartphones.

 Well, it leaves here the question open, how many of my clients are using smartphones?
 A graphic from Statista can bring maybe light into this question, “Number of smartphone users worldwide from 2014 to 2020 (in billions)“.
 Even we need here to leave the question open if your client falls into the segment of smartphone users.
 For example, the vast majority of Americans, 95% currently own a cellphone of some kind.
 The share of Americans that own smartphones are now 77%, up from just 35% in Pew Research Center’s first survey of smartphone ownership conducted in 2011.